neilg63/spreadsheet_to_json/README.md

 ## Alpha warning
 This crate is still alpha and likely to undergo breaking changes as it's part of larger data import project.
 I do not expect a stable version before mid January when it has been battle-tested.
+- **0.1.2** All public error types now use the GenericError error type

 ## Examples